Government Health Policy and the Trump Nominees

 in terms of looking at the effects.

-Because you do have states that did different, you have these natural experiments where one state will do one thing, another state does another.
+Because you do have states that did different, you have these natural experiments where one state will do one thing another state do it does another and then an epidemiologist can compare and say well you know we sure know better

 I mean, Scott Atlas had been,

-he had been the chairman of the neural neuroradiology department.
+he had been the chairman of the neural radiology department.
+I remember when he brought him over

-from the medical school in Hoover, but he had been 20 years writing extensive things, not just, you know, he wrote that big volume, edited the big volume on neural radiology, but he had also written extensively on public policy.
+from the medical school in Hoover, but he had been 20 years writing extensive things, not just, you know, he had wrote that big volume, edited the big volume on neural radiology, but he had also written extensively on public policy.

 the